WHY I LOVE BEING A FAMILY PHOTOGRAPHER | CO.WICKLOW

 GETTING DOWN TO BUSINESS

-Right from the start we took ourselves very seriously and headed off to America on a road trip to Nashville, Tennesse, and on to Clarkesville to meet one of America’s renowned Newborn Photographers and business women Julia Kelleher.
+Right from the start we took ourselves very seriously and headed off to America on a road trip to Nashville, Tennesse, and on to Clarkesville to meet one of America’s renowned and most successful Newborn Photographers and business women Julia Kelleher.
 We had purchased her workshops online and we decided to take the plunge and meet her in person.
 In true Irish style we got snowed into the workshop and had to stay the night!!!
-Julia was very generous with her information especially after a few of our “Irish” cocktails and honestly are heads were bursting with excitement, as with some hard work we realised that we could provide these new found skills to our Irish families and newborns.
+Julia was very generous with her information especially after a few of our “Irish” cocktails and honestly are heads were bursting with excitement We knew that with some hard work we could provide these new found skills to our Irish families and newborns.
 She got the ball rolling for us!
 She believed in us and gave us the permission to be who we wanted to be in the World Of Photography.
-We signed up to every workshop we could afford when we returned, both Sharon & I now honing in on our individual styles and ideas.
+We upgraded our cameras/lenses and signed up to every workshop we could afford when we returned, both Sharon & I now honing in on our individual styles and ideas.

 THE PLAN AHEAD

 I am driven to be the best that I can be for my Irish families.
-I am studying and practicing everything I can to enable me to provide my people with images that I am proud of.
-Ones I know that they will have for years to come and most of all ones that they can feel long after the person has gone.
+I really want to provide them with beautiful natural images of the people they love and get these images up on their walls while their kids are still young.
+I am studying and practicing everything I can to enable me to produce images that I am proud of.
+Ones I know that they will have for years to come and most of all images that they can feel long after the person has gone.